 Olson and Duke of Donegal

-“I had this crazy idea in my head to start riding him and it completely changed him as a horse.
+“I had this crazy idea in my head to start riding him, which completely changed him as a horse.
 I rode him every day.
-I trained him under saddle and he just completely relaxed.
+I trained him under saddle, and he just completely relaxed.
 Chris Christoforou used to drive him.
-I’ll never forget the time being in the winner’s circle at Woodbine and I went to go back to the cart so we could go to the paddock.
-‘Duke’ apparently started following me and when we get to the paddock, Chris turned to me and said, ‘This horse really trusts you.’
+I’ll never forget being in the winner’s circle at Woodbine, and I went back to the cart so we could go to the paddock.
+‘Duke’ apparently started following me, and when we got to the paddock, Chris turned to me and said, ‘This horse really trusts you.’
 He would be my heart horse.
 Funny enough, he kicked me once and sent me to the hospital.
 There’s my favourite horse for you.”

 Busier than she’s ever been, Olson will look to add another role to her horse racing repertoire in the near future.

-“I intend to get my trainer’s license, hopefully, this summer.”
+“I intend to get my trainer’s license this summer.”

 John Watkins photo